 - 14 Jan 1756

-- Robert Gaston who lived at the head of Hunter’s Settlement on the Forks of Delaware killed (currently Northampton County, PA below the Water Gap, where the Delaware River and the Lehigh River meet).
+- Robert Gaston who lived at the head of Hunter’s Settlement on the Forks of Delaware killed (currently Northampton County, PA below the Water Gap, where the Delaware River and the Lehigh River meet, Easton PA area).
 Alexander Galbreth, wounded.
 There was a Scots-Irish settlement at Forks of Delaware.

 - This phrase, “at the Minisinks” is used often in old records.

-- The History of New Jersey refers to the “settlements at the Minisinks” as the settlements all along the Delaware River on both sides, above the Blue Mountain (above Water Gap), first settled by Nicholas Depuis/Dupay from the south and other New York/New Jersey families from the north.
+- The History of New Jersey refers to the “settlements at the Minisinks” as the settlements all along the Delaware River on both sides, above the Blue Mountain (above Water Gap) to Port Jervis, first settled by Nicholas Depuis/Dupay from the south and other New York/New Jersey families from the north.

-- The Minisink Valley is a loosely defined geographic region of the Upper Delaware River valley in northwestern New Jersey (Sussex and Warren counties), northeastern Pennsylvania (Pike and Monroe counties) and New York (Orange and Sullivan counties) including the land south of Port Jervis around where the Neversink River joins the Delaware River.
+- The Minisink Valley is a loosely defined geographic region of the Upper Delaware River valley in northwestern New Jersey (Sussex County), northeastern Pennsylvania (Pike and Monroe counties) and New York (Orange and Sullivan counties) including the land south of Port Jervis around where the Neversink River joins the Delaware River.

 - In a 1778 letter to George Washington, John Cleves Symmes writes from Newton, Sussex, NJ that he is 17 miles “from the Minisinks” and may be referring to the area around Montague, Sussex, NJ, or the Minisink area in general.
-He is not talking about the village of Minisink, Orange, NY which is 25 miles away.
+He is not talking about the village of Minisink, Orange, NY.

-- There is no Daniel Williams mentioned in the Dutch Church records or other records in the area, only John Williams in Walpack NJ area/Pike County PA area, and William Williams m.
-Mary Richerson/Richardson in the Smithfield records.
+- There is no Daniel Williams mentioned in the Dutch Church records or other records in the area, only John Williams in Walpack NJ area/Pike County PA area, and William Williams (who married Mary Richerson/Richardson) in the Smithfield records.
 He must be from the Lower Smithfield/East Stroudsburg area, not the Delaware Township, Pike area like John Williams.